 Although you might not see them driving along roads across the UK, the chances are you will feel potholes as they send a shudder up the spine of you and the vehicle.

-They are an increasing problem with accidents involving pothole-related repairs on the rise and other road users such as cyclists at a higher risk of being thrown from their saddles.
+They are an increasing problem even for the best drivers in the UK, with accidents involving pothole-related repairs on the rise and other road users such as cyclists at a higher risk of being thrown from their saddles.
 This has come to the attention of the government and they have promised to spend more on repairing potholes with the previous Chancellor Philip Hammond stating an extra £420 million will be provided to councils to deal with the problem.

 Winter is a hotbed for potholes and with the season on the horizon, we look at how potholes are formed, what to do if you find a nuisance one and the kind of damages they can cause.